 Step 1

-Combine the following ingredients in a slow cooker:
+Combine all ingredients in a slow cooker and mix well.

 Serve warm as an appetizer with toothpicks!

-- This recipe makes a massive batch of party meatballs.
-This batch will feed 12 hungry people at a party.
-Cut the recipe in half for a smaller gathering!
+- This recipe makes a massive batch of tasty meatballs, feeding 12 hungry people at a party.
+Cut the recipe in half for a smaller gathering.
 Although, they are great as leftovers, as well.
 Throw them into a hearty salad or turn them into a meatball sub or add them to your spaghetti sauce.

-- To make this a gluten-free appetizer, omit the Worcestershire sauce and read the label on your package of meatballs to make sure it does not contain wheat.
+- To make this a gluten-free appetizer, omit or use a GF Worcestershire sauce and read the label on your package of meatballs to make sure it does not contain wheat.

 How To Serve Meatballs as an Appetizer

-- Let a large spoon sit in the crockpot (while set to warm or low heat) and let guests scoop onto their plates as desired.
+Let a large spoon rest in the crock pot (while set to warm or low heat) and let guests scoop onto their plates as desired.
+Replace or wash the spoon every hour.

-- Place the meatballs in a single layer on a serving tray and poke each with a toothpick so guests can grab and go.
+Place the meatballs in a single layer on a large serving tray and poke each with a toothpick so guests can grab and go.
+You can also add a small piece of mozzarella to the top of each meatball before inserting the toothpick.
 Be sure to spoon the sauce mixture over the tops to make them as juicy and tasty as possible!

 Meatballs are super easy to make and they have a huge return on flavor, making them the perfect party food.
-If you are looking for ideas about what to serve with meatballs at a party, read on!
+Here are a few other appetizer ideas about what to serve with meatballs at a party!

 Will you help add value to Pip and Ebby?